owid/etl/docs/guides/private-import.md

 !!! note "Make the data non-downloadable"

-    To make the data non-downloadable on Grapher, set the `non_redistributable` property in the dataset metadata to `true`:
+    To make the data non-downloadable on Grapher, set the `non_redistributable` property in the dataset metadata (typically the garden metadata yaml file) to `true`:

     ```yaml
     dataset: